Agnes Ozman

-According to Stanley Frodsham's book titled, "With Signs Following - The Latter Day Pentecostal Revival": On 11:00 p.m.
+According to Stanley Frodsham's book titled With Signs Following: The Latter Day Pentecostal Revival: On 11:00 p.m.
 January 1, 1901, Agnes N.O.
-Ozman La Berge, who began attending Bethel Bible College in Topeka, Kansas (Stone’s Folly or Mansion), requested that hands, most likely those of Charles Parham, be laid upon her so that she would receive the gift of the Holy Ghost, while typically praying the benediction of Hebrews 13:20-21 "Now the God of peace, that brought again from the dead our Lord Jesus, that great shepherd of the sheep, through the blood of the everlasting covenant, Make you perfect in every good work to do his will, working in you that which is wellpleasing in his sight, through Jesus Christ; to whom be glory for ever and ever.
+Ozman La Berge, who began attending Bethel Bible College in Topeka, Kansas (Stone's Folly or Mansion), requested that hands, most likely those of Charles Parham, be laid upon her so that she would receive the gift of the Holy Ghost, while typically praying the benediction of Hebrews 13:20-21 "Now the God of peace, that brought again from the dead our Lord Jesus, that great shepherd of the sheep, through the blood of the everlasting covenant, Make you perfect in every good work to do his will, working in you that which is wellpleasing in his sight, through Jesus Christ; to whom be glory for ever and ever.
 Amen."
-Frodsham’s book also states that Agnes Ozman-La Berge said:"It was common for me to pray the verses while praying, and it was as if hands were laid upon my head that the Holy Spirit fell upon me and I began to speak in tongues, glorifying God.
+Frodsham's book quotes Agnes Ozman-La Berge as follows:"It was common for me to pray the verses while praying, and it was as if hands were laid upon my head that the Holy Spirit fell upon me and I began to speak in tongues, glorifying God.
 I talked several languages, and it was clearly manifest when a new dialect was spoken.
 I had the added joy and glory my heart longed for, and a depth of the presence of the Lord within that I had never known before.
 It was as if rivers of living water were proceeding from my innermost being."According to her fellow students, their prayers were heard, and her colleagues reported that a halo had surrounded both her face and head and that she started speaking Chinese.
 Not long after, Parham and 34 other students also began speaking in unknown languages.
 It is said that Ozman could not speak English for three days and was only able to write in Chinese characters.
-Many experienced gifts of the Holy Spirit that day, and soon the group went off from Kansas City to spread the news.
-These events were additionally reported in several newspapers of the times including the St. Louis Dispatch, which included a picture of the inspired writing.
+Many experienced gifts of the Holy Spirit that day, and soon the group went out from Kansas City to spread the news.
+These events were reported in newspapers, including the St. Louis Dispatch which included a picture of the inspired writing.

 Out of this experience, Charles Parham and nine others received the experience of speaking in tongues.
 Parham then opened Bible colleges in Houston, Texas, which led to Lucy Farrow speaking in tongues in 1906, and an estimated 13,000 others speaking in tongues on 214-216 Bonnie Brae Street in the city of Los Angeles, California.
-By 1909, at the Los Angeles Azusa Street Mission under the Pastorate of William J. Seymour and with the aid of Lucy Farrow, an estimated 50,000 people had received this experience of speaking in tongues.
+By 1909, at the Los Angeles Azusa Street Mission under the Pastorate of William J. Seymour and with the aid of Lucy Farrow, an estimated 50,000 people received this experience of speaking in tongues.